 Ascorbic acid occurs naturally in many fruits and vegetables, so you can get your daily vitamin C intake from foods, too!
 But many people wonder if the bioavailability differs between ascorbic acid created in a lab and the ascorbic acid in your morning glass of orange juice.

-Synthetic and natural ascorbic acid are chemically identical, and there are no known differences in bioavailability or biological activity.
+Synthetic and natural ascorbic acid are chemically identical.
+There are no known differences in the bioavailability of vitamin C.

 Very High Doses ≠ More Bioavailable Ascorbic Acid

 The bioavailability of supplemental vitamin C only becomes suspect at higher doses.
 For people supplementing vitamin C at the normal recommended intake (85–90 mg per day), bioavailability is high.
 However, the body carefully controls the amount of ascorbic acid circulating in your system throughout the day, excreting any excess.
 Therefore ingesting 1,000 mg or more a day does not equate to more bioavailable ascorbic acid in the body.

 The good news is vitamin C deficiency is very uncommon.
 Peppers, citrus fruits, and even baked potatoes are easily obtainable food sources of vitamin C. Smokers and those regularly exposed to secondhand smoke, people with a severely limited diet, and individuals with health conditions that inhibit absorption of vitamin C may need increased supplementation.